Sign In

 Round to 1 decimal place(s)

 The following applet shows a quadratic function and a specific point on its graph.
 The domain of the given function is restricted and the function is invertible.
 Find the coordinates of the corresponding point on the graph of its inverse function.
-Write the answer rounding to two decimal places.
+Write the answer rounded to two decimal places.

 a = a+ 6400- 6400